Kaushikmilind-svg/Guess-game/README.md

-# Simple Guessing Game in Rust
+# 🎯 Number Guessing Game in Rust

-- Hey I coded this as a task for my blocksec internship.
-Use `cargo build` to compile the code and `cargo run` to execute it.

-- Make sure rust and cargo is installed.
-[Installation steps]    (https://www.rust-lang.org/tools/install)
+A simple CLI-based number guessing game written in Rust.
+The player tries to guess a randomly generated number between 1 and 100.
+The game gives feedback on each guess until the player guesses correctly.

+## 🛠 Features

+- Random number generation
+- User input and input validation
+- Simple loop and match control structures
+- Friendly CLI output
+- Written in idiomatic Rust

+## 📦 Prerequisites

+Make sure you have **Rust** installed on your system.
+You can install it from [rust-lang.org](https://www.rust-lang.org/):